How to Start a Business in Japan

 Each structure has different legal and management implications, so choosing the right type is crucial.

-This type of company raises funds by issuing shares, making it a popular choice for startups seeking investment.
+This type of company raises funds by issuing shares to the investors.
+It is a popular choice for startups seeking a large investment.

 ◆ Limited Liability Company (LLC)